 The webinars will be led by Aaron Lacey, leader of Thompson Coburn’s Higher Education practice, host of the firm’s popular Higher Education Webinar Series, and editorial director of REGucation, the firm’s higher education law and policy blog.
 In 2018, Aaron served the U.S. Department of Education as one of 17 primary negotiators charged with creating the new BDR rule.
 The Department appointed Aaron to represent and negotiate on behalf of general counsels, attorneys, and compliance officers at institutions of higher education nationwide.

 The live presentation of this webinar was approved for 1.8 hours of general CLE credit in Missouri and 1.5 hour general CLE credit in California and Illinois.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute webinar

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).